The Ashes

 There have been 73 Ashes series since its inauguration almost 150 years ago, with Australia winning or retaining the title just a couple of times more than England.

-A rivalry almost perfectly balanced, it has nevertheless been the setting for high drama, deep rifts and unprecedented spectacle.
+A rivalry almost perfectly balanced, it has nevertheless been the setting for for high drama, deep rifts and unprecedented spectacle.

 A competition in which careers are launched and ended and legends made.